apache/infrastructure-website/content/pages/asf-pelican-data.md

                 continue
 ```

-For bespoke singletons add your call to your new process_X code here following the pattern for ECCN or Twitter.
+For a custom singletons add your call to your new process_X code here, following the pattern for ECCN or Twitter.

 ```python
        	    value = config_data[key]